 As litigation counsel in complex criminal, multimillion dollar commercial and civil disputes, she is known for deftly managing challenges, fearlessly navigating crises, and achieving superior results for clients, both in and out of the courtroom.

 Ms. Henein received her LL.B. in 1989 from Osgoode Hall Law School and her Masters in Law from Columbia University in 1991.
-She is certified by the Law Society of Ontario as a Specialist in Criminal Law.
 Ms. Henein is the Past President of The Advocates’ Society (2010-2011).
-She is a fellow of the American College of Trial Lawyers and served as a member of the Board of Directors of the Law Commission of Ontario.
-She is one of the founders of the Court of Appeal’s Appellate Duty Counsel Program.
+She is a fellow of the American College of Trial Lawyers and is one of the founders of the Court of Appeal’s Appellate Duty Counsel Program.

-Ms. Henein is a frequent lecturer.
+Ms. Henein is a frequent lecturer nationally.
 She was an Adjunct Professor at Osgoode Hall Law School where she was co-chair of the Masters of Law Program.
-She frequently lectures at the Law Society of Ontario, The Advocates’ Society, the Ontario Bar Association, Criminal Lawyers’ Association and the National Judicial Institute in numerous areas including trial advocacy, evidence, appellate advocacy and substantive criminal law.
-Ms. Henein recently delivered the prestigious Bernard Cohn Memorial Lecture at the University of Windsor Faculty of Law.
+She frequently lectures at the Law Society of Ontario, The Advocates’ Society, the Ontario Bar Association, Criminal Lawyers’ Association and the National Judicial Institute in numerous areas including trial advocacy, evidence and appellate advocacy.

 Called to the Ontario bar in 1992